maybe-asdf/chaasnyx/README.md

 ```
 git clone https://github.com/maybe-asdf/chaasnyx/
 ```
-- CD into the cloned repo, and run `./setup.sh`
+- CD into the cloned repo, and run `python3 -m venv venv` then `source venv/bin/activate` and finally `pip install -r requirements.txt`.
-- Now do `./client.sh`.
+- Now do `./client.sh`. (if that doesnt run try `source venv/bin/activate` then `python3 scripts/client.py)
 # Installation (Server)
 ## Linux
 - First install git, which i assume you already have